lakshyakushwahaaiml2023-ops/PAGF-Net-Physics-Aware-Thermal-SuperResolution/README.md

 Physics-Anchored Loss: The PhysicsAwareLoss now monitors both the mid_output and the final_output, ensuring energy conservation is maintained at every depth of the network.

 Leaky Mapping: Replaced standard ReLU in the SFT mapping layers with LeakyReLU (0.1) to prevent "dying neurons" in the guidance branch, leading to better edge recovery.

+###Results of all Models are shown seperately in the Research Models folder